mozilla/kitsune/docs/searchchapter.rst

     You can also set ``ES_LIVE_INDEXING`` in your ``kitsune/settings_local.py`` file.
-This affects whether Kitsune does Elastic indexing when data changes in the ``post_save`` and ``pre_delete`` hooks.
+This affects whether Kitsune does Elasticsearch indexing when data changes in the ``post_save`` and ``pre_delete`` hooks.

-    For tests, ``ES_LIVE_INDEXING`` is set to ``False`` except for Elastic specific tests so we're not spending a ton of time indexing things we're not using.
+    For tests, ``ES_LIVE_INDEXING`` is set to ``False`` except for Elasticsearch specific tests so we're not spending a ton of time indexing things we're not using.

 ``ES_TIMEOUT``